ietf-wg-cellar/matroska-specification/notes.md

 #### Medium Linking

 WMedium Linking creates relationships between Segments using Ordered Chapters and the `ChapterSegmentUID` Element.
-A Segment Edition with Ordered Chapters may contain Chapters that reference timestamp ranges from other Segments.
-The Segment referenced by the Ordered Chapter via the `ChapterSegmentUID` Element should be played as part of a Linked Segment.
+A Segment Edition with Ordered Chapters MAY contain Chapters that reference timestamp ranges from other Segments.
+The Segment referenced by the Ordered Chapter via the `ChapterSegmentUID` Element SHOULD be played as part of a Linked Segment.
 The timestamps of Segment content referenced by Ordered Chapters MUST be adjusted according to the cumulative duration of the the previous Ordered Chapters.

-As an example a file named `intro.mkv` may have a `SegmentUID` of `0xb16a58609fc7e60653a60c984fc11ead`.
-Another file called `program.mkv` may use a Chapter Edition that contains two Ordered Chapters.
+As an example a file named `intro.mkv` could have a `SegmentUID` of `0xb16a58609fc7e60653a60c984fc11ead`.
+Another file called `program.mkv` could use a Chapter Edition that contains two Ordered Chapters.
 The first chapter references the Segment of `intro.mkv` with the use of a `ChapterSegmentUID`, `ChapterSegmentEditionUID`, `ChapterTimeStart` and optionally a `ChapterTimeEnd` element.
 The second chapter references content within the Segment of `program.mkv`.
 A player SHOULD recognize the Linked Segment created by the use of `ChapterSegmentUID` in an enabled Edition and present the reference content of the two Segments together.

 ### Table Columns
 The columns from the specifications table have these meanings.